PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 ## Create a container registry

 Besides a cluster, the other critical resource we'll need is a container registry.
-This is also not strictly required, but in most cases you'll want to use custom images and/or have more control over where images are stored.
-If you already have one, skip ahead to the next section.
+A registry is not strictly required, but in most cases you'll want to use custom images and/or have more control over where images are stored.
+If you already have a registry, skip ahead to the next section.

 === "AWS"